shreeharshahegde098/customer_order_endToEnd_data_pipeline/README.md

-End-to-End Data Engineering Pipeline using Databricks Overview
+End-to-End Data Engineering Pipeline using Databricks:

+Overview
 This project demonstrates an end-to-end data engineering pipeline built using Databricks, PySpark, SQL, and Delta Lake following the Medallion Architecture (Bronze–Silver–Gold).
 The pipeline ingests raw JSON data from AWS S3, performs data cleaning and transformations using PySpark, models the data into a star schema, implements Slowly Changing Dimension (SCD Type 2) for historical tracking, and generates analytical datasets for reporting.